kjs001127/bucket-server/README.md

 # 🪣 Introduction

 Bucket is a lightweight and simple in-memory key-value storage.
-It also offers clustering features like auto-failover and master-slave replication.
-It is mostly focused on research purpose for building distributed system from scratch.
+It also offers clustering features including auto-failover and master-slave replication.
+Bucket is mostly focused on research purpose for building distributed system from scratch.

 <br/>